 - Excellent academics combined with peace, justice, and human rights, according to Gospel principles and Catholic tradition

-- Four of the five most recent Bishop Kelley High School valedictorians graduated from the School of Saint Mary.
+- Four of the six most recent Bishop Kelley High School valedictorians graduated from the School of Saint Mary.

 - Five fairly recent graduates are living a religious vocation: Father Vince Fernandez, Sister Servant of the Cross Kmetz, Fr.
 Sean Donovan, Fr.
 Andy Kmetz, and Sr. Theresa Aletheia Noble

 - 97% of parents say the School of Saint Mary inspires their students to pray.

 - Many of our Graduates become National Merit top scorers.

 The School of Saint Mary is fully accredited by the State of Oklahoma.
 In 1998, it became the state’s first Catholic elementary school to meet the higher accrediting standards set by the Oklahoma Conference of Catholic Schools Accreditation Association.

 In 1998, the U.S. State Department of Education honored the School of Saint Mary with the National Exemplary School Award.
 Saint Mary continues to earn this “Blue Ribbon” distinction for excellence by offering lessons in language arts, math, social studies, science and religion.
 Students also receive instruction in computers, art, music, foreign language, physical education and drug awareness through an enhanced curriculum and enrichment program.
 Extracurricular activities further challenge students and help them to develop leadership skills through involvement in student council, team sports, scouting, community service and an arts and humanities enrichment program.